List of Guides

 We reserve the right to seek for further expert opinion.
 There will be no refund if there is a conflict of opinion among the related experts.
 Larasati is not responsible for any faults or defects in any lot, including the genuineness of the work.

 If any lot is unsold, or is not included in a sale, or is withdraw from the sale for any reason, it must be collected from us within 7 days after we send the seller a notice requiring the seller to collect it.
 If any such lot remains uncollected for a period exceeding 7 days, a storage charge of Rp.
 100.000,- per item per day will apply and additional charge will be made for insurance.
-The seller will not entitled to collect the lot until all outstanding charges are met.
+The seller will not be entitled to collect the lot until all outstanding charges are met.

 If any such lot is not collected within 30 days after the date of the sale or the date of the notice referred to above (whichever occurs first), it may be disposed of by us as we see fit, which may involve its removal to a third party warehouse at the seller’s expense and its sale by public auction on such terms as we consider appropriate, including those relating to estimates and reserves.
 We shall then account to the seller for the proceeds of sale, having deducted all amounts due.